tapojoyde/Data-Science-Portfolio/README.md

 The link to the Jupyter notebook can be found [here](../master/Where%20are%20the%20fishes/notebook.ipynb)

 ## Note
-If the Jupyter notebooks don't render correctly, then copy the URL to https://nbviewer.jupyter.org/.
+Sometimes the Jupyter notebooks don't render the HTML correctly with the **github** link.
+In such cases, please use the **nbviewer** link instead or alternatively, copy the **github** URL to https://nbviewer.jupyter.org/.